Story planning tips

 - Don’t let mobile be an afterthought.
-Optimize media for cross-platform consumption.
+Optimise media for cross-platform consumption.
 Consider responsive crops of images and background video, and keep detail away from the edges.
 Create portrait versions / crops of images where a central crop wouldn’t be ideal.
 And use the Preview to keep checking the story across platforms.

 - While the story comes first, the experience closely follows, and performance is vital.
 Remember this when preparing your video – keep a close eye on video sizes, and consider the length of the story – the more elements to load, the longer it will take.

 - When bringing your media together, be strict with which make the final cut.
 Assets should add to the storytelling.